codes.surrogates package

 Returns:

-The identity loss.
+The identity loss on x0.

 Return type:

-class codes.surrogates.MultiONet(device=None, n_quantities=29, n_timesteps=100, config=None)#
+class codes.surrogates.MultiONet(device=None, n_quantities=29, n_timesteps=100, n_parameters=0, training_id=None, config=None)#

 Bases: OperatorNetwork